azlen/azlen.me/_pages/stories/on-the-paths-of-nonsense.md

 The interface looks like this: we see a scene, but instead of a traditional map view with a continuous sweep of exploration, we break up into different directions of motion — four-dimensional paths, like a game of Marco Polo.
 There is a path that moves from highlighted leftmost point to the rightmost highlight, one that moves from the highlighted topmost point to the highlighted bottommost point, one that moves from the highlighted bottommost point to the highlighted topmost point, and one that moves diagonally from the bottommost highlight to the topmost highlight[^colorpicker].
 One or more of these paths are generated to help guide your attention to the important points.

-[^colorpicker]: the description of this interface was the seed that sparked my own imagination to come up with an idea for my [starfish color picker](https://twitter.com/azlenelza/status/1371961905154252801) interface experiment
+[^colorpicker]: the description of this interface was the seed that sparked my own imagination to come up with an idea for my [multidimensional color picker](/@/multidimensional-color-picker) interface experiment

 For example, to compare different countries, we could travel down the longest path from the bottom highlight to the top highlight, or up the longest path to the top highlight from the bottom highlight.
 These paths are essentially sequences of instructions to remember: if you move in this direction along this path, you will reach the highlight.
 As you traverse the path, information about the different zones of attention become visible.
 You could see at any time what countries are on your list or how closely your choices represent the true choices.
 These paths are the foundation of our new form of visual terminal, a tool for processing spatial knowledge[^visualterminal], one that is more intuitive, more playful, more communicative, and more adaptable than anything that has come before.